As a fitness trainer, I understand that each hormone has a unique role in maintaining normal body functions.

 Pro Tips To Make Your 6 Fat-Burning Hormones Work

-Here are some pro tips to trigger your hormones to burn that extra fat:
+Here are my pro tips to stimulate your hormones to shed that extra fat:

 Growth Hormone (GH)

 The growth hormone, also known as the anti-aging hormone, is secreted by the pituitary gland to help regulate the body's metabolism, build lean muscle mass, and hasten tissue repair.

 Getting adequate sleep and intense exercise stimulates the release of this hormone.

 Insulin-like Growth Factor-1 (IGF-1)